EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion/index.md

-“In our greater scheme of housing policy, we often focus on enforcement mechanisms while we lack the resources to create incentives,” Vincent Reina, an associate professor in the department of city and regional planning at the University of Pennsylvania, told Bloomberg CityLab in [an article about Philadelphia’s program](https://www.bloomberg.com/news/articles/2021-07-15/philadelphia-tries-new-model-to-curb-evictions?srnd=citylab).
+“In our greater scheme of housing policy, we often focus on enforcement mechanisms while we lack the resources to create incentives,” Vincent Reina, an associate professor in the department of city and regional planning at the University of Pennsylvania, told Bloomberg CityLab in {{< extlink "an article about Philadelphia’s program" "https://www.bloomberg.com/news/articles/2021-07-15/philadelphia-tries-new-model-to-curb-evictions?srnd=citylab" >}}.
 What happens in court can also be a moment to offer services and protections.
 “If localities want to be proactive in protecting households from eviction, they can connect enforcement around evictions to those resources.”

-Late in 2020, an [early analysis showed that 86% of cases](https://whyy.org/articles/its-a-conversation-phillys-alternative-to-landlord-tenant-court-is-preventing-eviction/) in Philadelphia have either reached an agreement or started a mediation process, according to a local NPR station in the city.
+Late in 2020, an {{< extlink "early analysis showed that 86% of cases" "https://whyy.org/articles/its-a-conversation-phillys-alternative-to-landlord-tenant-court-is-preventing-eviction/" >}} in Philadelphia have either reached an agreement or started a mediation process, according to a local NPR station in the city.